Syrup-2005/Comp2042-CW2025/ReadMe.md

 3. Additional rotations in the matrix for z and x bricks
   - these were implemented but it wasnt working, the rotations visually does not look smooth and the collision does not match up with the well when it is merged
   - I wanted to give a more smooth transition for s and z brick when rotating clockwise or counter-clockwise in the well

+4. Scoreboard title not showing in the UI
+  - After rigorous testing, the title "SCORE" is just not showing in the UI